symfony/symfony-docs/book/security.rst

     }

-Retreiving the User in a Template
+Retrieving the User in a Template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In a Twig Template this object can be accessed via the `app.user <reference-twig-global-app>`_